A Taste of Honey (film): Production

 The film was shot on location in Salford, Manchester, and Blackpool.
 The scene where Geoffrey gives Jo a doll was filmed in the churchyard of St Mary's Church, Stockport.
 Interiors were filmed in Chelsea, London, with the main location used for Jo and Helen's flat being 74 Elm Park Gardens.

-Release
+Release and reception

 A Taste of Honey opened on 14 September 1961 at the Leicester Square Theatre in London's West End.

 The film was banned in several countries.
 Tushingham reflected in 2020 that "a lot of the reaction was 'People like that don't exist' – by which they meant homosexuals, single mothers and people in mixed-race relationships.
 But they did."

-Reception

 Box office

 Kinematograph Weekly claimed the film "didn't make such a big impact on the critics or the public as Saturday Night and Sunday Morning but was no mean hit."

 The film made a profit of £29,064 for Bryanston Films.